-1. TP legislation/ guidelines Inland Authority of Singapore ("IRAS") has updated the e-tax guide: Transfer Pricing Guidelines (5th Edition) on 23 February 2018.
-Section 34D of the Singapore Income Tax Act has enacted the requirement for compliance for related party transactions to be conducted on arm's length basis.
-2. Contemporaneous TP documentation requirement TP documentation should be prepared on a contemporaneous basis, i.e. not later than the time for the making of the tax return for the financial year in which the transaction takes place.
+1. TP legislation/ guidelines The Inland Authority of Singapore ("IRAS") has up Pricing Guidelines (6th Edition) on 10 August 202 Income Tax Act has enacted the requirement for transactions to be conducted on arm's length bas 1.
+Section 34D of the Singapore compliance for related party 2.
+Contemporaneous TP documentation requirement TP documentation should be prepared on a contemporaneous basis, i.e. not later than the time for making the tax return for the financial year in which the transaction occurs.
 However, it is not required to be filed with the tax return.
-Sections 34E and 34F have been enacted for mandatory preparation, retention and adequate contemporaneous TP documentation and penalties for noncompliance from YA 2019.
-A company is required to prepare TP documentation when either of the following two conditions is met, unless its related party transactions in the current basis period are exempted as prescribed by the TP Guidelines: i.
-The gross revenue from their trade or business (excludes passive source income and capital gains or losses) for the basis period concerned is more than S\$10 million. ii.
+Sections 34E and 34F have been enacted for mandatory preparation, retention and adequate contemporaneous TP documentation and penalties for non-compliance from YA 2019.
+A company must prepare TP documentation when either of the following two conditions is met, unless its related party transactions in the current basis period are exempted as prescribed by the TP Guidelines. i.
+The gross revenue from their trade or business (excludes passive source income and capital gains or losses) is more than S\$10 million for the basis period concerned. ii.
 TP documentation was required to be prepared for the basis period immediately before the basis period concerned.
-3. Thresholds or exemption from TP documentation requirement The following taxpayers are excluded from the documentation if they meet the following exem Domestic transactions for services, royalti parties are at the same tax rate Domestic loans between Singapore entities borrowing or lending money as interest res Related party loan on which indicative mar exceeding S\$15million.
-Recovery of routine support services that are Related parties that have entered into Adva For all other cross border related party transathresholds apply: Category of RPT Sale of goods Purchase of goods Loans provided to related parties All other transactions (service income/expense, royalty income/expense, rental income/expense) The TP Guidelines (Paragraphs 6.5 and 6.27) stheir TP documentation periodically and updatonce every 3 years, subject to conditions.
-Applions or thresholds: es and trades as long as both s that are not in the business of striction will apply rgin is applied for a loan not e recovered at cost plus 5% mark up ance Pricing Arrangement actions ("RPT") the following Threshold (S\$) per financial year 15 million 15 million 15 million 15 million 1 million per category of transaction tates that taxpayers should review
+The following taxpayers are excluded from the preparation of transfer pricing documentation if they meet the following exemptions or thresholds: Domestic transactions for services, royalties and trades as long as both parties are at the same tax rate Domestic loans between Singapore entities that are not in the business of borrowing or lending money as interest restriction will apply Related party loan on which indicative margin is applied for a loan not exceeding S\$15million.
+Recovery of routine support services that are recovered at cost plus 5% mark up Related parties that have entered into Advance Pricing Arrangement 3.
+Thresholds or exemption from TP For all other cross border related party transacti apply: ons ("RPT") the following thresholds documentation Category of RPT Threshold (S\$) per financial year requirement Sale of goods 15 million Purchase of goods 15 million Loans provided to related parties 15 million Loans received from related parties 15 million All other transactions (service income/expense, royalty income/expense, rental income/expense) 1 million per category of transaction The TP Guidelines (Paragraphs 6.5 and 6.27) stat review their TP documentation and update their every 3 years , subject to conditions.